 4. Get the safety gear on

-We recommend that everyone, regardless of age, wears a helmet when out cycling to protect from any nasty falls and possible head injury.
+We recommend that everyone, regardless of age, wears a helmet when out cycling to protect from any nasty falls.
 We’ve got some fun options for children that will appeal to their individual sense of style and you can use our bike helmet guide to make sure you choose the right fit.
 For adults, you can go as basic or as more technically advanced as you like with many helmets now coming with Bluetooth and GPS location technology.

 Complete your kit with some hi-vis clothing so that everyone is seen when you’re out.